On the Appalachian Trail, Oct 18th-20th 2019.

-- 3 days and 2 nights of scenery and relaxation along the mountaintops
+- 3 days and 2 nights of scenery and relaxation with naturalists as your guides

-- “Rise with the birds” morning to discover Appalachian birds!
+- “Rise with the birds” morning to learn Appalachian birds

-- Small group experience with only 7 guests + 3 guides on trip
+- Intimate group experience with only 7 guests + 3 guides on trip

 Trip Instructors and Guides

 I taught biology and zoology at Asheville High School for 30 years where I regularly took my students into the forest for field excursions.
 Hiking and camping are my passions, and that naturally led to summers spent directing a wilderness program for a local conference center with over 3,000 acres of wilderness and 30 miles of trails adjacent to Pisgah National Forest and a day-hike away from Mount Mitchell and the Black Mountain range.